senimanjs/seniman/examples/cloudflare-workers/README.md

 ## Deployment

-Run the following command to deploy the app to CloudFlare Workers:
+Run the following command to deploy the app to CloudFlare Workers with its free tier:

 ```bash
 npx wrangler deploy